Sumidero Canyon: Notable features

 The interior of the canyon has thirty rapids, five waterfalls, three beaches, two freshwater springs and a cofferdam three meters wide.
 The canyon contains endangered and threatened species such as the Central American river turtle and the American crocodile, which can be seen on the riverbanks.
 The walls of the canyon contain numerous small caves, rock formations and other notable features.
 The best known of the area's caves is the Cueva de Colores ("Cave of Colors").
 This cave gets its name from the filtration of magnesium, potassium and other minerals which form colors on the walls, especially shades of pink.
 It contains an image of the Virgin of Guadalupe inside usually surrounded by fresh flowers and burning candles left by visitors.
 The Cueva de Silencio ("Cave of Silence") is so named because of a lack of echo or any other kind of resonance in its interior.
 In another small cave, there is a stalactite called the Caballito de Mar or "Seahorse" after its shape.
 Of the various seasonal waterfalls, the best known is the Árbol de Navidad ("Christmas Tree").
-The “branches” of the Árbol are made by deposits from the waterfall which have been covered in moss.
-During the rainy season, when the waterfall is active, the water and the light change the colors of the “branches” and make the formation stand out.
+The "branches" of the Árbol are made by deposits from the waterfall which have been covered in moss.
+During the rainy season, when the waterfall is active, the water and the light change the colors of the "branches" and make the formation stand out.
 The park was a candidate in 2009 as one of the Seven New Natural Wonders of the World.

 Climate

 Despite its biological, ecological and cultural diversity, there have been few studies performed in the park area.
 For this reason, there is a lack of information about species, habitats and water flow.
 There is also relatively little information about how human activities affect the park.

 As the park is located in the Central Valley of Chiapas and borders the Northern Mountains region, altitudes vary from approximately 600 m above sea level in the municipality of Chiapa de Corzo to 1200 m above sea level at the El Roblar lookout point.
-This geography produces a channel for air flow from northwest to southeast as well as three main climates based on the Köeppen system as modified for Mexico.
+This geography produces a channel for air flow from northwest to southeast as well as three main climates based on the Köppen system as modified for Mexico.
 These are hot and dry (where airflow is blocked), semi-hot and humid, and hot and humid.
 The average rainfall for the park is about 1,000 mm during the rainy season from May to October and 200 mm during the dry season from November to April.
 Average annual temperature is 26 °C. The rugged terrain also forms a number of microclimates.